eikek/docspell/README.md

   file and run the script in `bin/`, as [described here](https://docspell.org/getit#using-zip-files).
 - Using the [nix](https://nixos.org/nix) package manager as [described here](https://docspell.org/doc/nix).
-A a NixOS module is available, too.
+A NixOS module is available, too.
 - Using Docker, as [described
   here](https://docspell.org/getit#docker).